-Through the comprehensive collection and analysis of interviews conducted with backyard and community gardeners, the project developed several materials to connect gardeners to locally available resources, advance academic research on the benefits and barriers of urban agriculture, as well as inform local policies and programs that influence urban food security and agricultural production.
+Through the comprehensive collection and analysis of interviews conducted with backyard and community gardeners, the project developed several materials to connect gardeners to locally available resources, advance academic research on the benefits and barriers of urban agriculture, and inform local policies and programs that influence urban food security and agricultural production.

 To access and download the project’s materials, please click on the title of each document.